-The School faculty shall encourage and promote the professional and academic development of the undergraduate majors and graduate students.
+The School shall encourage and promote the professional and academic development of the undergraduate and graduate students.
 This shall include support and assistance for student interest groups.
-At least one faculty member or administrative professional shall serve as an adviser to each student interest group.
+At least one School employee shall serve as an adviser to each student interest group.